You can get funding for postgraduate study through loans, studentships, bursaries and grants - you might also get help from your employer.

 It won’t depend on personal or family income.

-You’ll be able apply from summer 2016.
+You’ll be able apply from late June 2016.
 Find out more about the Postgraduate Loan.

 Studentships are postgraduate positions that have funding attached for fees, living expenses or both.
 They’re mainly funded by Research Councils UK.